laurianttila/fridge-animation/README.md

 # Futurice Tampere Fridge Animation
-A simple app to bounce an image around the Tampere office fridge door
+A simple app to bounce an image around the Futurice Tampere office fridge door